Jonas Brothers Score First Grammy Nomination In Ten Years

 The Jonas Brothers have scored their first Grammy nomination in ten years, earning a nod for Best Pop Duo/Group Performance for their comeback single, “Sucker.”
 The members of the group took to Twitter to reveal their surprise and delight at the honor.

-Nick Jonas tweeted, “We’re Grammy-nominated!!!!!” and brother Joe celebrated the news with the word “Ah!’ and an emoji.
+Nick Jonas tweeted, “We’re Grammy-nominated!!!!!” and brother Joe Jonas celebrated the news with the word “Ah!’ and an emoji.

-Kevin Jonas added a video of the family and their friends finding out that they were being recognized for their work, which can be seen below.
+Kevin Jonas posted a video to his Twitter account of the family and their friends finding out that they were being recognized for their work.

 The musical group is up against some tough competition in their category.

 The Jonas Brothers will square off against Ariana Grande & Social House’s “Boyfriend,” Lil Nas X feat.
-Billy Ray Cyrus’ “Old Town Road,” Post Malone & Swae Lee’s “Sunflower” and Shawn Mendes and Camila Cabello, for “Señorita.”
+Billy Ray Cyrus’ “Old Town Road,” Post Malone & Swae Lee’s “Sunflower,” and Shawn Mendes and Camila Cabello, for “Señorita.”

 The last time The Jonas Brothers were nominated for a Grammy Award, they lost to Adele in the category of Best New Artist.
-Others nominated in that category at that time were Duffy, Lady Antebellum and Jazmine Sullivan.
+Others nominated in that category at the time were Duffy, Lady Antebellum, and Jazmine Sullivan.

-The year 2019 has been a watershed year for the family band, who reunited after a six-year hiatus to create new music which was included in an album titled Happiness Begins, as well as a subsequent world tour that has lasted throughout the better part of 2019.
+2019 has been a watershed year for the family band, who reunited after a six-year hiatus to create new music for their album Happiness Begins.
+They departed on a world tour in support of that album that has lasted throughout the better part of 2019.

 Thank you everyone for making this year possible!!
 From no music a year ago to @RecordingAcad #grammy nomination today!
 Incredible!!!! pic.twitter.com/Gn7QFVVe2B